A representative of Western State College of Law will contact you shortly to discuss your interest in our program.

 Please continue to explore our school using the links below.

 Take a moment and get to know Western State College of Law

 Learn more about our graduates, their careers and how they are helping to shape the future.

 Through the Immigration Clinic at Western State, students have the opportunity to do exactly what lawyers do in practice – represent real clients in real matters.
-Throughout the process, students receive close guidance and supervision from the Clinic Director, Professor Jennifer Lee Koh, who formerly taught at the Stanford Law School Immigrants’ Rights Clinic, and Professor Sabrina Rivera, Clinic Staff Attorney; and Professor Andrew Knapp, whose nonprofit Immigrant Access to Justice Assistance routinely handles Ninth Circuit deportation appeals on a pro bono basis.
+Throughout the process, students receive close guidance and supervision from the Clinic Director, Professor Jennifer Lee Koh, who formerly taught at the Stanford Law School Immigrants’ Rights Clinic; Professor Sabrina Rivera, Clinic Staff Attorney; and Professor Andrew Knapp, whose nonprofit Immigrant Access to Justice Assistance routinely handles Ninth Circuit deportation appeals on a pro bono basis.